volumio/volumio-plugins/plugins/audio_interface/FusionDsp/readme.md

 - Access to CamillaDsp gui for advanced user

 For all
-- Progressive Loudness effect with threshold setting - sort of equal loudness curve
+- Progressive Loudness effect with threshold setting - loudness curve based on ISO 226: 2003 standard
 - Auto gain
 - Toggle with/without effect
 - Separate volume level for left an right